Nanak14/Budget-Buddy/README.md

 ## Support

 If you encounter any issues while setting up or using the application, please create an issue in the Github repository.
-You can also contact us via email at `jashanjotsinghfdk@gmail.com`.
+You can also contact us via email at `snanak1403@gmail.com` and `jashanjotsinghfdk@gmail.com`.